Azure/azure-sdk-for-java/sdk/search/azure-search-documents/README.md

-# Azure cognitive search client library for Java
+# Azure Cognitive Search client library for Java

 This is the Java client library for [Azure Cognitive Search](https://docs.microsoft.com/en-us/rest/api/searchservice/).
 Azure Cognitive Search is a fully managed cloud search service that provides a rich search experience to custom applications.